 Tip: Avoid piercing any wires or front probing the connector as this could lead to further problems.

 When checking the wires you are looking for a reading of either -12 volts or 12 volts.
 If the reading shows full current and the motor is not running it means that the motor is at fault.
 A lower reading means that sufficient current is not reaching the motor and that the problem is further up the circuit.
 Using the drop testing voltage method you can test for any differences in volts at either side of the connector i.e. if voltage reads 10 volts at the motor side of the connector and the overall voltage is 12 volts there is resistance in the circuit that could cause the motor to run abnormally.
 Tip: It's recommended to change the motor and window regulator at the same time.
 If one of them was to break again, you will be back to the same situation.

 Tips to Extend the Life of Window Regulators & Motors

 - As soon as the window is fully up or down release the button, keeping it pressed can put tremendous strain on the motor and the regulator components.

-- Using rubber care products such as Einsett Gummi Pflege or silicone spray can keep rubber seals from getting hard and drying out.
+- Using rubber care products such as Nextzett Gummi Pflege or silicone spray can keep rubber seals from getting hard and drying out.
 This will allow the window to go up and down freely.

 If you've been through all the tests and checks above and need to replace your window regulator or motor, you'll find them on our website here.
 You can also check out our window regulator Youtube playlist to see if we have a 'How To' video for your car

-here’s and example of one the most popular window regulator fitting videos.
+Here's an example of one the most popular window regulator fitting videos.
 This video is for a Ford Fiesta: